 - Will there be any other advanced features the customer would like to implement? (product finders/wizards, smart color swatches, etc)

-Once this meeting is complete the SearchSpring design team will deliver a functional requirements document with a full breakdown of the features that we will deliver to the client for approval.
+Once this questionnaire is complete the SearchSpring design team will deliver a functional requirements document with a full breakdown of the features that we will deliver to the client for approval.
 This will also include any requirements SearchSpring may have in order to complete all of the features desired.
+A call may be scheduled as a follow-up to the questionnaire prior to the function requirements being delivered if there are any questions or concerns with the responses in the form.

 < 1 day